dappforce/grillchat/integration/README.md

 #### 2.1.
 Space Options

 Grill.chat home page contains list of topics for user to choose from.
 This topics are listed from all the posts in a subsocial space.
-You can create space in xSocial chain using [Gazer](https://x.gazer.app/)
+You can create space in xSocial chain using [Gazer](https://x.gazer.app/) - a CMS for Subsocial Network.

 For example, if you create a space with ID `1002`, then you can set the iframe `src` to `https://grill.chat/1002` to only show topics from that space.